9 Techniques for Therapeutic Communication in Nursing

 Ask clarifying questions to avoid misunderstanding.
 If your patient says, “I feel worse today,” do not assume what they mean by “worse.”
 Instead, ask.
 Say, “What symptoms have changed and how?” or “What has changed?”

-This is a direct but open-ended question that will allow that patient to expand on exactly what they meant.
+This is a direct but open-ended question that uses assertive communication and will allow that patient to expand on exactly what they meant.

 Sometimes patients may ask you for advice or guidance.
 While it is your job as the nurse to provide nursing education, the final decision lies with the patient.